nermal1/Stock-Market-Prediction/README.md

 <br> <br>

 ## Goals
 For this project I want to be able to show that using machine learning predicting the stock market and making a profit is possible.
 Many people have any extra money they have in a savings account that might not even make 1% apy.
-I want to prove that taking a risk it is possible to make much more money and provide yourself a better and safer future financially.
+By using machine learning we can prove that it is possible to make more money than the average savings account.

 ## Steps
 To get started with this project we will need to get some data from the stock market, I was recommended using Alpaca API (https://alpaca.markets/) and it turns out it works very well for stock market data.
 First we will need an idea of what stocks to invest in.